 The big takeaway is this: The outcome of change management is more successful change through adoption and usage.
-Change management is not just the tools, templates, processes, assessments, etc. – it is helping people be successful in their own changes so our organization succeeds in its changes.
+Change management is not just the tools, templates, processes, assessments, etc. It is helping people be successful in their own changes so the organization succeeds in its changes.
 When I hear “change management is on the way out,” I always think to myself, “How can helping people be successful in their own changes so we can all be more successful be on its way out?”

-This trend of rehumanization is helping me organize and make sense of a number of emergent movements in the workplace – for example, design thinking (empathy), wellness, growth mindset, emotional intelligence, employee experience (“if you put your employees first, they’ll take care of the customers”), inclusion, virtual work, mindfulness, and many more.
+This trend of rehumanization is helping me organize and make sense of a number of emergent movements in the workplace.
+For example, design thinking (empathy), wellness, growth mindset, emotional intelligence, employee experience (“if you put your employees first, they’ll take care of the customers”), inclusion, virtual work, mindfulness and many more.
 All sorts of movements that to me are evidence of this rehumanization.
-There is a lot still to come here – maybe even some more blogs, perhaps a podcast, maybe even a book – but I digress.
-Back to change management in 2019…
+There is a lot still to come here—maybe even some more blogs, perhaps a podcast, maybe even a book—but I digress.
+Back to change management in 2019….

 At the meta level, we are placing more value on our fellow human beings inside the figurative walls of our organizations.
 Now, apply this perspective to change.
 When we value our people more in times of change, we intentionally prepare, equip and support them through change instead of dropping it on them and letting them fend for themselves.